hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 <img src="../img/count-matrix.png" width="300">

 ### Counting using featureCounts
-Today, we will be using the featureCounts tool to get the *gene* counts, since this tool is accurate and it is relatively easy to use.
-This tool only counts reads that are mapping to a single location (uniquely mapping) and follows the scheme in the figure below for assigning reads to a gene/exon.
+Today, we will be using the [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) tool to get the *gene* counts.
+We picked this tool because it is accurate, fast and is relatively easy to use.
+It counts reads that map to a single location (uniquely mapping) and follows the scheme in the figure below for assigning reads to a gene/exon.

 <img src="../img/union.png" width="300">

 featureCounts can also take into account whether your data are **stranded** or not.
 If strandedness is specified then, in addition to considering the genomic coordinates, it will also take the strand into account for counting.
-If your data are stranded, please do specify it.
+If your data are stranded, always specify it.

+#### Setting up to run featureCounts
-First things first, start an interactive session with 4 cores
+First things first, start an interactive session with 4 cores:

 	$ bsub -Is -n 4 -q interactive bash

-Now, change directories to your rnaseq directory and start by creating 2 directories, (1) a directory for the output and (2) a directory for just the bam files we generated yesterday:
+Now, change directories to your rnaseq directory and start by creating 2 directories, (1) a directory for the output and (2) a directory for the bam files we generated yesterday:

 	$ cd ~/ngs_course/rnaseq/
 	$ mkdir results/counts results/STAR/bams

-Let's move over the bam files over to the `results/STAR/bams` directory
+Let's move the bam files over to the `results/STAR/bams` directory

 	$ mv ~/ngs_course/rnaseq/results/STAR/*fq_Aligned*bam ~/ngs_course/rnaseq/results/STAR/bams

+	# check to make sure the move worked and that only the files we wanted moved over

-featureCounts is not available as a module on Orchestra, but we can add the path for it (parent directory) to our PATH variable.
+featureCounts is not available as a module on Orchestra, but we can add the path for it to our `$PATH` variable.

 	$ export PATH=/opt/bcbio/local/bin:$PATH

-> Remember that this export command is only valid for this interactive session.
-If you want to make sure that the tool is available to you all the time, add the above command to your `~/.bashrc` or your `~/.bash_profile` files.
+> Remember that this export command is going to "put featureCounts in your path" only for this interactive session.
+If you want to have the tool available to you all the time, add the above command to your `~/.bashrc` or your `~/.bash_profile` files.

+#### Running featureCounts

 How do we use this tool, what is the command and what options/parameters are available to us?